krishna512-code/Netfix/README.md

 # Netfix

-A fully responsive clone of Netflix India landing page clone built using **HTML, CSS, and media assets**.
+A fully responsive clone of frontend part of Netflix India landing page clone built using **HTML, CSS, and media assets**.
 This project replicates the visual design and functionality of Netflix's homepage, including sections for:

 ✅ Hero section with email subscription
 ✅ TV, Mobile, and Kids profiles sections